A confined random walk locally looks like tilted random interlacements: Abstract

 \paragraph{Covering time} Still considering $B_N \subset D_N$, we may look at the covering time of $B_N$, meaning

 For the SRW on the torus, the covering time is asymptotically $g(0) N^d \log N$, see~\cite{aldous1983time}, and \cite{belius2013gumbel} proved that the \og{}last points\fg{} visited by the SRW are distributed as a Poisson point process with intensity proportional to the Lebesgue measure.
 This means that close to time $\mathfrak{C}_N$, the SRW will from time to time collect one of these points, in no particular order.
 We also refer to \cite{prévost2023phase} for an extensive study of those \og{}late points\fg{}.
-In our case, one can expect $\mathfrak{C}_N$ to have the same order in its asymptotics, however with a different constant.
-The \og{}last points\fg{} are also expected to display a Poissonian behavior, but with an intensity that attributes greater mass to subsets $A \subseteq B_N$ that are close to the boundary, since they are less visited on average.
+In our case, one can prove that $\mathfrak{C}_N \sim g(0) \alpha N^d \log |\Lambda_N|$ in probability as $N \to +\infty$, with $\alpha \defeq \lim_{N \to +\infty} \inf_{x \in B_N} \phi_N^2(x)$.
+In the case where $D$ is the unit ball and $B_N = B(0,(1-2\eps)N)$, one can also prove that the \og{}last points\fg{} distribute as a Poisson point process on the sphere.